 Talk a bit about Perceval Press.
 What led you to start it?

 I don’t remember exactly how the conversation went, but Pilar [Perez] and I talked about how it would be interesting to start a press.
-We had no idea how it would go — most small presses have a hard time of it, really.
-For books to pay for themselves is a huge accomplishment, and most small, independent presses don’t seem to last long.
-It’s a hard thing to pull off, because you’re not counting on big distribution and the chain bookstores.
+We had no idea how it would go – most small presses have a hard time of it, really.
+So if you actually know how to publish a book, then having those books to pay for themselves is a huge accomplishment.
+Most small, independent presses don’t seem to last long.
+It’s a hard thing to pull off because you’re not counting on big distribution and the chain bookstores.
 The idea was to try to publish books that had to do with art, writing, ideas.
 There was no particular goal in mind, no ideology other than the desire to put information and images out there that might otherwise not be available, in terms of artists or poets or photographers.
 Books that might not get published in the form that the writer or the artist would like to see it published.
 That goes for the look of the book, the contents, the subject matter.
 The idea was to allow the material and presentation of each book to take shape as organically as possible, independent of any other publication and true to itself.

 Where did you come up with the name?